4 fabulous reasons to get redecorating today

 - This ties into our ‘wall art’ suggestion up above, and we want to add a caveat to that: your art does not have to be expensive.
 In fact, you can make it yourself, if you’re so inclined.
 If you have already made your wall art selections, and they’re starting to get a bit boring, just rearrange them on the wall and voilà.

 - Scent.
 While the tactile and visual elements of your interior design scheme hog the attention most of the time, we’re here to remind you that smell is also a sense, and it plays a big part in the overall ambience of a space.
 Find a room scent you love, whether in the form of a room spray, a diffuser, a scented candle, whatever.
-The scent of your space be the defining trait that gives your home a personality of its own.
+The scent of your space is the defining trait that gives your home a personality of its own.

 Small-space interior decorating can be fun and even rewarding